MoldyMacaroniX/dashword.net/_src/posts/top-1-geometry-dash-extreme-demon-the-apocalyptic-trilogy-finished-after-over-7-years.md

 affiliateLinks: false
 hideAds: false
 ---
-The Apocalyptic Trilogy is an upcoming top 1 extreme demon set to be verified by Trick.
-After over 7 years of creating, APTeam has finally finished decorating it.
+The Apocalyptic Trilogy is an [upcoming top 1 extreme demon](/posts/geometry-dash-top-1-extreme-demon-tidal-wave-critiqued-as-controversial-but-original/) set to be verified by Trick.
+After over 7 years of creating, the APTeam has finally finished decorating it.

 The Apocalyptic Trilogy is a level combining the gameplay and structuring of Cataclysm, Bloodbath, and Aftermath, the first two of which have been top 1 demons at some point.